openstack/openstack-ansible/doc/source/developer-docs/scripts.rst

         still considered a preference and should be a goal to improve readability, within reason.
 * E040: Syntax error determined using `bash -n`.
-As many scripts are deployed as templates and use use jinja templating, this will often fail.
+As many scripts are deployed as templates and use jinja templating, this will often fail.
 This test is reasonably safely ignored as the syntax error will be identified when executing the resulting script.